Select Page

-Grab some lunch at a local street food market or a traditional German restaurant before continuing your exploration.
+It is advisable to take a lunch break a local street food market or why not try a traditional German restaurant before moving on.

 Tips for Making the Most out of Your 48 Hours in Berlin: